David Perron: Third stint in St. Louis (2018-2022)

-Detroit Red Wings
+Detroit Red Wings (2022-2024)

 On July 13, 2022, Perron signed a two-year, $9.5 million contract with the Detroit Red Wings.
 This was the first time in Perron's career he had signed an NHL contract with a team other than the Blues.

+Ottawa Senators

+On July 1, 2024, Perron signed as a free agent to a two-year, $8 million contract with the Ottawa Senators.

 Personal life

-Perron and his wife Vanessa Vandal, an interior designer, have two children together.
+Perron and his wife Vanessa Vandal, an interior designer, have four children together.
 Vandal has also been a star on the show Hockey Wives, which covers her pregnancies and decision to return to school for interior design.
 The family resides in Chesterfield, Missouri with their two dogs, Jack and Stella, and their calico cat, Alice.
 During the off-season, Perron enjoys time at the lake on his boat.

 Throughout his time in the NHL, Perron has been active in various charities and fundraisers.
 In 2016, he established the David Perron Attitude Hockey Foundation hockey tournament in Brompton.
 He recruited various Quebec born hockey players to participate with the aim of providing "role models for young hockey players."
 He has also contributed as an ambassador to the Athletes for Animals Foundation and coordinated a weekend charity tournament with Kris Letang in 2018.